azer/logger/README.md

 ## logger

 Minimalistic logging library for Go.
-[Blog Post](http://azer.bike/journal/monitoring-slow-sql-queries-via-slack/)

 **Features:**

 * [Advanced output filters (package and/or level)](#filters)